krisarushanov/Express-Note-Taker/README.md

 # Express-Note-Taker
 ### Description
-Note Taker app allows the user to write and save toes.
+Note Taker app allows the user to write and save notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

 ### Link: https://whispering-journey-21303.herokuapp.com/